 Vanilla has been a flavoring of choice for sweet treats for hundreds of years.
 And it has been one of the standard go-to flavors for many ice cream and dairy manufacturers, so it’s no wonder someone thought to pop it in a milkshake for a classic flavor.

 The milkshake itself has quite a history – contrary to what most people expect, the milkshake started out as an alcoholic, whiskey-based drink, not unlike eggnog.
 In fact, it was even touted as a ‘restorative tonic’, good for the health, in 1885.

 By the early 1900s, a milkshake would come to mean a drink that was made with chocolate or fruit syrups, and soon enough ice cream was commonly asked to be added to the mix.

 In the 1930s, milkshakes would become a very popular drink at so-called ‘malt shops’, which were frequently used by students of the era as a meeting point to hang out with their friends.

 The milkshake would naturally morph into the light and frothy kind everyone knows today, thanks to the invention of the blender.
 This important small kitchen appliance allowed for a smooth milkshake where previously they could only be hand-shaken.

 In the 1950s, the milkshake establishments had become a mainstay of American culture.
 Staff at the soda fountains would have nicknames for flavors of milkshake – the nickname for a vanilla milkshake was a ‘white cow’.

-How to Celebrate Vanilla Milkshake Day
+How to Celebrate National Vanilla Milkshake Day

-Choose to add ice cream for a super rich texture, or use vanilla powder whisked in with your milk to keep things smooth.
-Add crushed ice when you blend it to keep things cool.
+For a delicious treat in hot weather, grab the blender and try a hand at whipping up a vanilla milkshake in celebration of the day.
+Choose to add ice cream for a super-rich texture, or use vanilla powder whisked in with the milk to keep things smooth.
+For an alternative that’s more like a smoothie, add crushed ice when blending it, to keep things cool.